-It is practically infeasible to formulate the N-node NBS if N is large, simply because the strategy space for each node grows exponentially as the number of nodes in the network increases.
+The precise N-node NBS also seeks to yield proportionally fair average rate gains for all N nodes with mixed strategy profiles.
+However, it is practically infeasible to formulate if Nis large, simply because the strategy space for each node grows exponentially as the number of nodes in the network increases.
 This prompts us to look for suboptimal solutions with much lower complexity.
 One such solution is based on restricting cooperation to two-hop forwarding.
 Since we also required that one forwarder for one source and no flow splitting, eventually cooperation happens only between disjoint pairs of nodes, each pair consisting of a source and a forwarder.
 It is then natural to approximate the N-node bargaining with a series of two-node bargainings as derived in III-A, which we call the pairwise N-node bargaining or simply pairwise bargaining.
 Pairwise bargaining achieves huge reduction in complexity by ignoring the interaction between different pairs - with pairwise bargaining, a node considers itself under outage if the direct link is out, but in fact it is under outage only if it does not successfully secure any cooperation either.